JoshuaWise/blue-rpc-protocol/docs/spec.md

 - The third element is a String whose value is the name of the requested method.
 - The fourth element is any value within the Scratch-RPC type system, representing the "parameter" being passed to the method call.

 Each Request is coupled with a Request ID.
 Request IDs MUST be unique among all Requests sent by the same Client through the same WebSocket connection, throughout the entire lifespan of the WebSocket connection.
 When a Client sends a Request, they MUST store its Request ID within a set of "open Request IDs".
-This set MUST NOT be shared across the Client's WebSocket connections, if more than one connection exists.

 When a Server receives a Request, it MUST reply with a Response message containing the same Request ID (except in the case of Notifications, discussed later).
+While the Server is handling the Request, it MUST store the associated Request ID within a set of "open Request IDs".
+If a Server receives a Request with a Request ID that is already in its set of "open Request IDs", it SHOULD close the WebSocket connection with a status code of "1008".

 If a Client receives a Request, it SHOULD close the WebSocket connection with a status code of "1008".

-### 3.1 Notification message
+### 4.1 Notification message

 A Notification is a special kind of Request that has no Request ID.
 A Notification is serialized as an Array with these three elements: